-The risk strategy is articulated in an overarching Risk Management Framework (RMF) as well as a number of policies, frameworks and processes which operate across the three lines of risk management.
-The Company's RMF assists Risk and Control Owners to identify, assess and manage significant, or potentially significant, internal and external risks to achieving the Company's plans and objectives, which includes maintaining targeted capital levels.
+The risk strategy is articulated in an overarching Risk Management Framework ("RMF") as well as a number of policies, frameworks and processes which operate across the three lines of risk management.
+The Group's RMF assists Risk and Control Owners to identify, assess and manage significant, or potentially

 Risk management has a fundamental role in both the business planning process and monitoring progress against those plans.
-The Company business planning process turns the strategy into a set of objectives and targets that are articulated and cascaded across the Company.
-Development of these plans and objectives/targets considers the risks to which the Company is exposed.
+The Group's business planning process turns the strategy into a set of objectives and targets that are articulated and cascaded across the Group.
+Development of these plans and objectives/targets considers the risks to which the Group is exposed.

-To manage risk across the business, the Company has adopted the "three lines of risk management" model and has established four key control functions that operate per the requirements of the Solvency II Directive (Actuarial, Risk, Compliance and Internal Audit).
-These functions work across all of the three lines of risk management to help manage the range of risks to which the Company is exposed.
-These key functions are responsible for providing oversight of, and challenge to, the business and to provide assurance to the Board in relation to the Company's internal control framework.
+To manage risk across the business, the Group has adopted the "three lines of risk management" model and has established four key control functions that operate per the requirements of the Solvency II Directive (Actuarial, Risk, Compliance and Internal Audit).
+These functions work across all three lines of risk management to help manage the range of risks to which the Group is exposed.
+These key functions are responsible for providing oversight of, and challenge to, the business and to provide assurance to the Board in relation to the Group's internal control framework.